flutter_logan_pro 1.0.4 copy "flutter_logan_pro: ^1.0.4" to clipboard

 FlutterLoganPro.log('User logged in successfully.');

-// Log with a specific type (integer)
+// Log with a specific type (integer), useful for filtering server-side

 FlutterLoganPro.log('Network request failed', type: 2);

-3. Sending Logs to a Server #
+3. Sending logs to a server #

 Future<void> uploadTodaysLog() async {